 Creating a venue template from scratch

-Head on over to the Settings menu, which you'll find towards the top right of your Pro Dashboard and follow the steps below!
+Click on the Business Settings Icon menu, which you'll find towards the top right of your Pro Dashboard and follow the steps below!

 Click on the Templates tab towards the top of your screen and select the Layouts option, which you'll see on the left.